chessnerd/GoPass/README.txt

 Eight moves is the recommended minimum for generating a password.
 This will produce a 16 character password of upper and lower case letters, numbers, and symbols.
 Those 16 characters could be hard to remember but, as long as you know what seed you used, you can recreate the password later by entering the moves in the same order again.

-This software is released under the MIT License.
+This software is released under an MIT License.
+You can find the source code at https://github.com/chessnerd/GoPass

----

-How to use:
+// // HOW TO USE // //

 First, make sure the computer you are using has Java installed.